 Colin Firth won the Best Actor Academy Award (Oscar) for this movie on his second nomination.
 Firth was a consecutive back-to-back nominee as he had been nominated the year before in the same category for A Single Man (2009), losing to Jeff Bridges for Crazy Heart (2009).
 Bridges was also nominated in this same category the year Firth won, for True Grit (2010).

 Lionel Logue is an actor turned speech therapist.
 To help develop his character's stammer, and the exercises used to overcome it, Colin Firth also turned to his sister Katie Firth, another actor turned speech therapist.

 According to EMI recording engineer Peter Cobbin, the original royal microphones had been in the EMI archives for over 70 years.
 The EMI Archive Trust granted permission for five of them to be loaned to Abbey Road Studios.
 Three were restored to good working condition and used for recording the film's orchestral score.
-The microphones, designed for HM George V, HM George VI, HM Queen Mary, and HM Queen Elizabeth (the Queen Mother), were gilt with silver and chrome details bearing royal coats of arms and other individual insignia.
+The microphones, designed for His Majesty King George V, HM King George VI, Her Majesty Queen Mary, and HM Queen Elizabeth (Queen Elizabeth the Queen Mother), were gilt with silver and chrome details bearing royal coats of arms and other individual insignia.
 They were state-of-the-art in the 1930s, and excellent even compared to much modern equipment.
 Composer Alexandre Desplat and director Tom Hooper were both pleased with the result, and felt that the slight coloring of the sound caused by the older equipment gave the recordings an authentic "patina" of the time period.